HVCRE Relief for Lenders

 - The Regulations exempted from HVCRE classification, loans secured by property into which the borrower had contributed a minimum of 15 percent of the "as completed" value as capital (the "Contribution Exception").
 Previously, those contributions had to be in cash and could not be generated by the appreciated value of the property.
 Under the Act, borrowers now have the ability to use the current appraised value of land to satisfy the Contribution Exception.

 - Under the Regulations, once capital was contributed to a project, in order to qualify under the Contribution Exception, all contributed capital must remain in the project until the loan paid off or was converted to permanent financing.
 Under the Act, borrowers only need to retain capital equal to 15 percent of the appraised "as completed" value of the project.
 Accordingly, if allowed by the lender, borrowers can now make distributions prior to stabilization without the risk of the loan being categorized as HVCRE.

 - Under the Regulations, it was not very clear when an HVCRE loan would no longer be classified as such.
 Under the Act, a loan may now be reclassified by the lender as a non-HVCRE loan upon (i) the substantial completion of the development or construction of the real property being financed by the credit facility, and (ii) cash flow being generated by the real property sufficient to support the debt service and expenses of the real property, in accordance with the lender’s applicable loan underwriting criteria for permanent financings.

-Click here for a more comprehensive comparison of the old Regulations and the new Act.
+View our Summary of Changes to HVCRE Laws under the Economic Growth, Regulatory Relief and Consumer Act for a more comprehensive comparison of the old Regulations and the new Act.